krishnakadiyala/NPAcourse/labs/Section_04_Using_3rd_Party_Modules/Ansible_Lab_19_Backup_Configs.md

 ##### Step 4

-Since, we're using a 3rd party module, credentials and connection properties are handled a little differently.
+Since we're using a 3rd party module, credentials and connection properties are handled a little differently.
 We need to pass them into the module.

 Add a variable to handle the login to the devices.
 Often referred to as a provider variable, this is a dictionary that can be passed to the `provider` parameter of the `ntc` and `napalm` modules.